rosemccollum/PythonAnalysis/README.md

 ### matlab_struct_to_pd_df_importer.py
 A general framework for accessing matlab .mat files in python using scipy and pandas.

+### create_ds_acceleration.m
+Takes an OEP recording and returns a Matlab struct which can be read by intan_accelerometry_struct_viewer.py.

+### intan_accelerometry_struct_viewer.py
+Variant of matlab_struct_to_pd_df_importer.py.
+Takes in a "_cleandata_struct.mat" file and returns a seaborn graph of acceleration over time.

 ## Animal Tracking
 ### open_cv_object_tracker.py
 Tracks region of interest (ROI) and outputs information to a save file.

 ### open_cv_processing.py
 Reads output of open_cv_object_tracker and creates a lineplot oh average movement vs. time

+### dev_cam.py
+A file with video recording and overlay functions written using OpenCV.
+This can be imported into simple_CL.py to record videos with timestamps and recording information